TheIanAquino/repo-copy/content/Digital gardens are constructive, rather than destructive..md

 # 🌿 Sapling

 When seedlings grow, they become saplings.
-Saplings already have roots, but these roots are not enough buttress the bigger form of the plant: a seasoned tree.
+Saplings already have roots, but these roots are not enough to buttress the bigger form of the plant: a seasoned tree.
 In this phase, it is pivotal that I focus on rooting my idea even more, such that when it furthers its developmental stage, it wouldn't shake or fall down.
 Saplings are in the middle of the scale that shows concepts with invisible potential at the extreme left and those with strong potential at the far right.

 # 🌳 Seasoned